jenkinsci/ssh-agent-plugin/README.md

 # SSH Agent Plugin

-This plugin allows you to provide SSH credentials to builds via a ssh-agent in Jenkins.
+Thiss plugin allows you to provide SSH credentials to builds via a ssh-agent in Jenkins.

 This is convenient in some cases.